Your study is very important to you, but somehow you are distracted and get stuck in something unproductive.

 - Pay attention to only one task for each Pomodoro.
 Say no to multitasking!

-- If you get done earlier, check around and tidy your table.
+- If you get it done early, check around and tidy your table.

 - Use the right study method.